 Here, I have provided an overview of the new essay questions and some thoughts on how to respond.

-Decoding the Cambridge Judge MBA Essay Questions
+Decoding Cambridge Judge Essay Questions

-Question 1: Tell us about a time when you made a professional mistake.
+Tell us about a time when you made a professional mistake.
 How could it have ended differently? (up to 200 words)

 First, what is a professional mistake?
 There are a wide number of things you might consider here: concrete deliverables like missing a deadline; bigger issues like not pushing a salary negotiation; or ethical mistakes like not speaking up and supporting a colleague.
 Whatever the choice, you must present your example clearly and own the mistake.
 Judge is asking you to show accountability.